johnwr-response/rxjs-in-practice/LOCAL_NOTES.md

 - It is an extension to standard javascript
 - The key notion being the ***Observable***

 ### What is an RxJs Observable?
 A Simple Explanation

+- A definition, a declaration of the stream, not an instance of the stream
+- An observable will only become a stream if we subscribe to it

 ### 3 Core RxJs Concepts - Errors, Completion and Subscriptions
 ### Learn How Observables Work Under the Hood.
 Build Your Own HTTP Observable
 ## Essential RxJs Operators + Reactive Design